androiddevnotes/awesome-android-learning-resources/contributing.md

   - Explain what the PR fixes or improves.

-  - If your PR aims to add a new app to list, specify the tech stack and explain why is it worth to include.
+  - If your PR aims to add a new resource to list, provide the address of the resource.